succinctlabs/op-succinct/book/validity/contracts/update-parameters.md

 |-----------|-------------|
 | `EXECUTE_UPGRADE_CALL` | Set to `false` to output the raw calldata for the parameter update calls. |

-Then, run the following command in ``.
+Then, run the following command from the project root.

 ```bash
 $ just add-config new_config